onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 ![Currency Factors Network](./images/currency-factors-network.png)

-Now we should take use of ti and add the following to our unit schema:
+Now we should take use of it and add the following to our unit schema:

 ```json
 {